blindnet-io/devrel-management/docs/use-cases/bigid.md

 ## Context

-Companies are under pressure of privacy regulations.
-They must now offer users a certain degree of transparency and control over how their data are processed.
+Companies are under pressure from privacy regulations.
+They must now offer users a certain degree of transparency and control over how their data is processed.
 BigID offers advanced solutions for [cataloging legacy data](https://bigid.com/discovery-in-depth/), intake of [Privacy Requests](https://bigid.com/privacy/privacy-portal-app/) and [workflow automation of Privacy Request fulfillment](https://bigid.com/privacy/data-rights-automation-app/).

 ## A Step Beyond

 BigID can offer an even more advanced service by offering an out-of-the box automation of Privacy Request fulfillment.

-blindnet has developed [PRIV (Privacy Request Interchange Vocabulary)](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md) is an easy-to-use taxonomy of tags - an entry point to the a whole world of automation.
+blindnet has developed [PRIV (Privacy Request Interchange Vocabulary)](https://github.com/blindnet-io/product-management/blob/main/refs/schemas/priv/RFC-PRIV.md).
+It is an easy-to-use taxonomy of tags - entry point to the a whole world of automation.
 It allows to connect an existing system with blindnet's knowledge base and rule engines in oder to deliver the ultimate privacy experience.

+PRIV associates simple tags with rich semantics.
+As such they enable next-generation artificial intelligence.
 Thanks to PRIV tags, blindnet's Privacy Computation engine can leverage regulation-specific rule bases in order to decide, given a Privacy Request, if it is legal to decline it or not.

 ## Using blidnet DevKit